View photos from the Groundbreaking Ceremony & Reception!

 Rendering of our 54-unit senior housing community to be located at 25 Casco Street in Portland, adjacent to the Equality Community Center.

-Maine’s first affordable housing community with supportive services for LGBTQ+ seniors
+Maine’s first affordable SENIOR housing community with supportive services for LGBTQ+ OLDER ADULTS

-In response to this growing crisis, we are planning to build an affordable senior housing complex (ages 55+) adjacent to the Equality Community Center.
+In response to this growing crisis, we are planning to build Equality Commons, an affordable senior housing complex (ages 55+) adjacent to the Equality Community Center.
+This project will provide inclusive housing for all, regardless of orientation, along with special support services and programming for LGBTQ+ older adults.
 Located in the heart of downtown Portland, our building will provide residents with convenient access to social services, healthcare, transportation, entertainment, and recreation.

 The Details